bnb-chain/go-sdk/ReadMe.md

-# BNC Chain Go SDK
+# BNB Beacon Chain Go SDK

-The Binance Chain GO SDK provides a thin wrapper around the BNC Chain API for readonly endpoints, in addition to creating and submitting different transactions.
+The BNB Beacon Chain GO SDK provides a thin wrapper around the BNB Beacon Chain API for readonly endpoints, in addition to creating and submitting different transactions.
 It includes the following core components:

-* **client** - implementations of Binance Chain transaction types and query, such as for transfers and trading.
+* **client** - implementations of BNB Beacon Chain transaction types and query, such as for transfers and trading.
 * **common** - core cryptographic functions, uuid functions and other useful functions.
 * **e2e** - end-to-end test package for go-sdk developer.
 For common users, it is also a good reference to use go-sdk.
 * **keys** - implement `KeyManage` to manage private key and accounts.
-* **types** - core type of Binance Chain, such as `coin`, `account`, `tx` and `msg`.
+* **types** - core type of BNB Beacon Chain, such as `coin`, `account`, `tx` and `msg`.

-## Disclaimer
-**This branch is under active development, all subject to potential future change without notification and not ready for production use.
-The code and security audit have not been fully completed and not ready for any bug bounty.**

 ## Install

 ### Requirement

-Go version above 1.11
+Go version above 1.17

-### Use go mod(recommend)
+### Use go mod

 Add "github.com/bnb-chain/go-sdk" dependency into your go.mod file.
 Example:
 ```go